datacarpentry/datacarpentry.github.io/_posts/2016-12-16-mentorship-program.md

  - blog
 comments: true
 show_meta: true
-authors: ["Christina Koch”, “Erin Becker"]
+authors: ["Christina Koch, Erin Becker"]
 ---

 The Carpentry community is growing quickly!
 Over a hundred new instructors have been trained in the past two months.